Dear Junior High or High School Directors,

 The competitive portion of the day will feature performances in four classes for high schools based on school size, a high-school combo competition, a single class for junior-high bands and a class specifically for “second bands” for high schools that support two levels.
 Each band will perform a fifteen-minute set followed by a period of evaluation and instruction on certain segments of the selections played.
 Feedback is presented to each performing group by a trio of jazz professionals and educators.
 Jazz in the Meadows draws on many colleges and universities in the Midwest to provide experienced educators on each panel.

 Register below for up to four ensembles.
 Applications will be considered complete upon receipt of payment.
-The entry fee is $200 for big bands and Combos.
+The entry fee is $225 for each big band or combo.
 Checks should be made payable to:

 Rolling Meadows High School Music Boosters